coldbox-modules/cbdebugger/readme.md

 moduleSettings = {
 	// Debugger Settings
 	cbDebugger = {
-		// Master switch to enable/disable request tracking into storage facilities enabled : true,
+		// Master switch to enable/disable request tracking into storage facilities. enabled : true,
 		// Turn the debugger UI on/off by default.
 You can always enable it via the URL using your debug password
 		// Please note that this is not the same as the master switch above